All Episodes

 Why hasn't he got a machete proliferation treaty?

-Millions of people have died in low-tech wars on our watch in the last ten years of the 21st century.
+Millions of people have died in low-tech wars on our watch in the last 10 years of the 21st century with the most basic technology, and actually not even machetes half the time.

-I mentioned the way that both sides in the Congolese civil war at the pygmies.
+I mentioned the way that both sides in the Congolese civil war at the Pygmies in West Africa, this guy, General Butt Naked in Liberia, he liked to eat alive his enemies' children.

-Uh and there's no uh well uh Mr. Snerdley says people don't believe no General Butt naked.
+Mr. Snerdley says people don't believe him.

-Like uh as if they were uh, you know, uh trying to pre-clear at Newark when uh it gets crowded and you want to fly out for the Christmas vacation, much easier to go along there naked.
+Like as if they were trying to pre-clear at Newark when it gets crowded and you want to fly out for the Christmas vacation.

-General Butt Naked liked to lead his troops into battle naked, and they et they at the hearts of 40,000 children in Liberia.
+General Butt Naked liked to lead his troops into battle naked.

 Let's pretend it's the 70s.